9 Signs Of Disorganized Attachment, Causes, And Healing

 - Disorganized Attachment

-It is primarily found in people who were physically, verbally, emotionally, or sexually abused in their childhood.
+It is primarily found in people who were physically, verbally, emotionally, or sexually abused in their childhood, or witnessed this chaos in their environment.
 As adults, people with this attachment style are inconsistent in their behavior and have difficulty trusting others.
 They often suffer from substance abuse, depression, or borderline personality disorder.

 What Is Disorganized Attachment?